kubeagi/website/docs/QuickStart/install.md

 docker pull kubeagi/minio:RELEASE.2023-02-10T18-48-39Z
 # image of minio client to download objects
 docker pull kubeagi/minio-mc:RELEASE.2023-02-10T18-48-39Z
-# image of bff-server, contains apiserver and portal
+# image of devops console
-docker pull kubeagi/kubeagi-portal:v0.1.0
+docker pull kubeagi/ops-console:latest
 # image of vector database using chroma, to be replaced by pgvector
 docker pull kubeagi/chroma:0.4.14
 # image of streamlit, only used during runtime(not by helm)